Konstantin-Boev/core/docs/core/04_core-concepts/03_glue42-client/03_react/react.md

 - #### useGlue()

-Below is an example of accessing the `glue` object with the `useGlue()` hook and using the [Window Management](../../../../reference/core/latest/windows/index.html) API to open apps in new windows on button click:
+Below is an example of accessing the `glue` object with the `useGlue()` hook and using the [Window Management](../../../../reference/core/latest/windows/index.html) API to open an app in a new window on button click:

 ```javascript
 import { useGlue } from "@glue42/react-hooks";